You made India proud: Film celebs congratulate Harnaaz Sandhu on Miss Universe win | Entertainment

 You made India proud: Film celebs congratulate Harnaaz Sandhu on Miss Universe win

-Actor-model Harnaaz Sandhus Miss Universe victory has brought immense joy and pride to Indians across the globe, including Hindi film personalities and former beauty queens Priyanka Chopra Jonas, Lara Dutta and Dia Mirza, who congratulated the winner for bringing home the crown after 21 years.
+Actor-model Harnaaz Sandhus Miss Universe victory has brought immense joy and pride to Indians across the globe, including Hindi film personalities and former beauty queens Sushmita Sen, Lara Dutta and Priyanka Chopra Jonas, who congratulated the winner for bringing home the crown after 21 years.

 - Country: